farwayer/docker-react-native/README.md

 React Native builder (android) based on Arch Linux.
-Android platforms and sdk build tools for most popular react-native addons included.
+Android platforms and sdk build tools for most popular react-native modules included.

-There are two versions of builder: `-min` and full which contains much more android platforms and sdk build tools.
+There are two versions of builder: `-min` and full which contains more android platforms and sdk build tools.

 ## Both images

-### SDK
+### Android SDK

 - **latest**

-### Platform tools
+### Android platform tools

-- **latest**

-### Google repository

 - **latest**

 ## Minimal image (-min)

 Contains only required packages for building basic projects with no third-party modules.
 In most cases you will need to install extra `platforms` and `sdk build tools` with `pacman` or use this image as basic for your own image.

 ### Packages